 “Beautiful, Daring Western Girls,” by Sarah Wood-Clark, former assistant registrar, was originally published in a 1983 Buffalo Bill [Center of the West] newsletter.
-This blog is the second post of two.
-To read the first blog, click here.
+This blog post is the second post of two.
+To read the first post, click here.

 Etheyle Parry and her twin sister, Juanita, left their homes in Riverhead, Long Island, as teenagers to become trick riders with the 101 Ranch Real Wild West.
 Programs for the exhibition claimed they were born on an Oklahoma ranch.
 A friend later described Etheyle as “the boarding school type.”